bsppbep/mesh_lora/README.md

 This project was initiated by the Bureau Études et Prospective of the Paris Fire Brigade.
 Its aim is to provide a resilient communication channel for the transmission of light data, such as the physiological state of the firefighters involved.

 This repository presents a simple proof of concept for the mesh LoRa.
-To strictly reproduce this work, you must have :
+To strictly reproduce this work, you need :

 - a [Raspberry Pi nano](https://www.raspberrypi.org/products/raspberry-pi-zero-w/)
 - an [adafruit](https://www.adafruit.com) RFM95 module (no longer sold)

 If you do not have this hardware, you can also use this repository in simulation mode (see the usage section).

-_Nota_ : This work has not been tested with the [newer versions of LoRa transmitters](https://www.adafruit.com/product/3073), but I'm very confident that it would work very well too.
+_Nota_ : This work has not been tested with the [newest version of LoRa transmitters](https://www.adafruit.com/product/3073), but I'm very confident that it would work very well too.
 If you do, please let me know.

 ## Operating principle